Kathmandu Pokhara Tour

 Tips and recommendations for Kathmandu and Pokhara tour

-- When arriving in Kathmandu, buy a SIM card.
-You’ll need to buy a SIM card at the airport once you’ve passed through customs, security, and all the other stuff.
+• When arriving in Kathmandu, buy a SIM card.
+Once you’ve passed through customs, security, and all the other stuff, you’ll need to buy a SIM card at the airport.
 You may get 5 GB for Rs.
 1200, around $12.
-In contrast to the city, you can only buy 1.2 GB for Rs.
+In contrast, in the city, you can only buy 1.2 GB for Rs.
 600, or roughly $6.
 So you can see that getting a card at the airport is a lot better value.
-Throughout your Kathmandu-Pokhara tour, the data will function.
+The data will function throughout your Kathmandu-Pokhara tour.

-- It is advisable only to bring along or pack the essentials.
+• It is advisable to bring along or pack only the essentials.
 Do not include extra food and clothing in your luggage.
-Everything, including food, clothing, and other items, is available at lower prices than in other countries.
+Everything, including food, clothing, and other items, is available at lower prices than in different countries.
 It’s best to pack your bag according to the season in Nepal.
 It helps you avoid having to carry extra baggage.

-- In Kathmandu, electronics like cameras and gadgets may be pretty expensive.
-Thus, you should carry it rather than buy it in Nepal.
+• Electronics like cameras and gadgets may be pretty expensive in Kathmandu.
+Thus, you should carry them rather than buy them in Nepal.

 Conclusion